Previous Page Next Page

 6121.11 Denial or Revocation of Permission to Enter

 The APS specialist may attempt to use verbal persuasion to gain permission to enter or remain in the home.
-However, if this is unsuccessful, the APS specialist must not enter the home, or must leave the home if already inside.

 The APS specialist documents the identity of the person who denied or revoked the permission on the Contact Detail page in IMPACT.